the-turing-way/the-turing-way/book/website/welcome.md

 **Community Acknowledgement**
 ^^^

-_The Turing Way_ can simply not exist without the collaborative nature of this project and the willingness of our community members to support each other.
 All contributors to this project, no matter how small or big their contributions are, is recognised as a contributor and a community member.
 Please see the {ref}`contributors-record-highlights` to learn our contributors and collaborators, and read about the {ref}`acknowledgement process<ch-acknowledgement-members>`.